kannanvijayan-zz/Thoughts/binjs_part1.md

 This work is mitigated somewhat by Java's use of a binary classfile format.

-Binary formats are generally much faster to parse than text representations of the same content; see the `Binary Encoded Formats` section below for a quick treatise on why.
+Binary formats are generally much faster to parse than text representations of the same content; see the `The Performance Binary Encoded Formats` section below for a quick treatise on why.
 While Java takes advantage of a binary bytecode format to parse and process the source much faster than it could plaintext code, Java's overall approach is both cautious and very expensive.
 You end up with a very high degree